The legal and financial questions shaping the art world’s next decade — taught where they’re being decided.

 Why the Bay Area?

 New York has the largest art market.
 London dominates Old Masters.
-But the Bay Area is where the legal and regulatory future of the art world is being shaped—and contested.
+But the Bay Area is where the legal and regulatory future of the art world is being shaped — and contested.

-Andersen v.
-Stability AI—the landmark case testing whether AI image generators infringe artists’ copyrights—is in discovery in San Francisco federal court, with trial set for spring 2027, blocks from where Midjourney is headquartered.
+But AI litigation is only part of the story.
 UC Berkeley’s own Phoebe A. Hearst Museum of Anthropology is navigating some of the most complex repatriation questions under NAGPRA.
 Adobe is building digital provenance infrastructure in San Jose.

-The hardest legal questions in art today—who owns AI-generated work, how securities law applies to fractional interests, what digital tools mean for cultural property claims—are still open.
+The hardest legal questions in art today — who owns AI-generated work, how securities law applies to fractional interests, what digital tools mean for cultural property claims — are still open.
 Courts and regulators are working them out in real time, and much of that work is happening here.

 UC Berkeley School of Law sits at the center: leading scholars in tech, IP, and business law, surrounded by the institutions and innovators defining what comes next.
 No other program offers this combination: a top law school, proximity to the litigation and regulation defining the field, and direct access to the institutions and companies at the center of it.